KhiriratSarit/academic-sarit/content/authors/admin/_index.md

 - Visitors
 ---

-Sarit Khirirat received the B.Eng. degree in Electrical Engineering from Chulalongkorn University, Thailand, in 2013, and the M.Sc. degree in Systems, Control and Robotics from KTH Royal Institute of Technology, Sweden, in 2017.
+Sarit Khirirat received the Bechelors' degree in Electrical Engineering from Chulalongkorn University, Thailand, in 2013; the Master's degree in Systems, Control and Robotics from KTH Royal Institute of Technology, Sweden, in 2017; and the PhD at the Division of Decision and Control Systems from the same institution in 2022.
+During his PhD, he did research on optimization in communication-efficient and federated learning applications under the supervision of Professor [Mikael Johansson](https://people.kth.se/~mikaelj/).
+This research program was funded by [the Wallenberg AI, Autonomous Systems and Software program](https://wasp-sweden.org/), Sweden's largest individual research program.

+He will be a postdoctoral fellow in Machine Learning at [Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://mbzuai.ac.ae/), advised by Professor [Peter Richtárik](https://richtarik.org/) and Professor [Fakhreddine Karray](https://uwaterloo.ca/scholar/karray).

-He is currently a doctoral student at the Division of Decision and Control Systems at KTH Royal Institute of Technology, funded by [the Wallenberg AI, Autonomous Systems and Software program](https://wasp-sweden.org/), Sweden's largest individual research program.
+# He is currently a doctoral student at the Division of Decision and Control Systems at KTH Royal Institute of Technology, funded by [the Wallenberg AI, Autonomous Systems and Software program](https://wasp-sweden.org/), Sweden's largest individual research program.
 His research project is Embedded optimization for real-time machine learning at the cluster of large-scale optimization and control, under the supervision of Professor [Mikael Johansson](https://people.kth.se/~mikaelj/).
-This project is aimed at developing and characterizing efficient optimization methods for machine learning and federated learning applications over big data.
+# This project is aimed at developing and characterizing efficient optimization methods for machine learning and federated learning applications over big data.